raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 change size by (-1) ::looks
 ```
-Run the program to check your modifications.
++ Run the program again to check your modifications.
 --- /task ---
 Does the game feels more reactive if you increase and/or decrease Tree sprite's size?
-These are the kind of thing that Games Developers have to consider when designing for user interaction.
+These are the kind of things that Games Developers have to consider when designing for user interaction.

 ## Stop Tree sprite from getting too big!
 There's a second condition.